(Sub Pop/Flemish Eye; 2006)

 By Scott Reid & Aaron Newell | 4 September 2006

-He eventually scrapped the idea, probably realizing the only way he could sell less records would be to follow-up his debut with experimental drum-‘n-piano, a move that would also test the patience of his current small legion of fans, still processing his last record.
-So, once again embracing his more palatable side, he turned to plan B: mining the same hundreds-plus backstock of songs from which he’d tediously pieced together Infiniheart (says Chad: “it was like pulling hundreds of teeth”), and mixing in a handful of new recordings made since that album’s initial release.
-But even with the inclusion of some new material, it’s probably best to think of Skelliconnection as being to Infiniheart what Amnesiac was to Kid A: not so much a progression as an extrapolation, an offering from an artist who, by the very nature of his one-guy-in-a-bedroom aesthetic, should be telling us so much about himself when, really, his material has yet to enter real time.
-If Infiniheart made you wonder what was at the bottom of VanGaalen’s murky pool of material, Skelliconnection deepens the well, stirs the waters, and offers a snorkel-shaped question mark: “who the fuck is this guy?”
+He eventually scrapped the idea, probably realizing the only way he could sell fewer records would be to follow-up his debut with experimental drum-‘n-piano, a move that would also test the patience of his current small legion of fans, still processing his last record.
+So, once again embracing his more palatable side, he turned to plan B: mining the same hundreds-plus backstock of songs from which he’d tediously pieced together Infiniheart (says Chad: “it was like pulling hundreds of teeth”), while also mixing in a handful of new recordings made since that album’s initial release.
+Even with the inclusion of some new material, it’s probably best to think of Skelliconnection as being to Infiniheart what Amnesiac was to Kid A: not so much a progression as an extrapolation, an offering from an artist who, by the very nature of his one-guy-in-a-bedroom aesthetic, should be telling us so much about himself when, really, his material has yet to enter real time.
+If Infiniheart made you wonder what was at the bottom of VanGaalen’s murky pool of material, Skelliconnection deepens the well, stirs the waters, and offers a snorkel-shaped question mark: “Who the fuck is this guy?”

 You can take some cues from the bio: Chad comes from Calgary, Alberta, a conflicted, mid-size city that’s now spoonfed Canadian oil money, and is situated around a beautiful river, inside one of Canada’s most breathtaking mountain panoramas.
-So we have a tall, lanky Albertan who can wake up to a postcard every day, who sees an influx of technology and machinery and modern excess in this environment, and who seems to want to take as much inspiration as possible from his surrounds.
+So we have a tall, lanky Albertan who can wake up to a postcard every day, who sees an influx of technology and machinery and modern excess in this environment, and who seems to want to take as much inspiration as possible from his surroundings.
 He spends his fantastical days drawing and animating and making music, lots and lots of music, collected like diary entries and handed out, up until now, on homemade CD-Rs wrapped in pages from old National Geographic magazines.
-Focus in closer on his art, and his personalities spiral out like, to use his own simile against him, “those new floating highways.”
+Focus in closer on his art, and his personalities spiral out like, to use his own simile against him, “Those new floating highways.”
 As an artist and animator his work ranges from fascinatingly creepy animated videos featuring combinations of birds and entrails and engines and pistons and flowers and human faces, to album covers/liner artwork mixing childlike scribbles with colourful, intricately detailed paintings.
 As a musician, he’s pretty much whatever he wants to be: the reserved folkie, the exaggerated riff-rocker, the indie-pop eccentric, The Eraser.
-Hell, on one as-of-yet unreleased track, he even takes on freestyle rap (sample: “you don’t want to mess with my insane unruliness”; he also rhymes “griddle” with “fiddle”).
-Seriously.
+Hell, on one as-of-yet unreleased track, he even takes on freestyle rap (sample: “You don’t want to mess with my insane unruliness”; he also rhymes “griddle” with “fiddle”).
+Yes, seriously.

 It’s this kind of intrinsic disregard for musical template that keeps VanGaalen from falling into cliche categorical foxholes, writing samey songs in the same samey styles.
 Of course, it doesn’t hurt that his tunes are all beautifully sung (often layered, a wavering falsetto over his mild tenor) and cleverly arranged, as only he could, since he builds most of his instruments.
 And though he has access to and can play more instruments than he’s able to list in the liner notes (maybe he should consider one of those Architecture in Helsinki dot-charts, except he’s just one person, not eleven), he rarely uses the same combination or effect twice.
 Instead, he’s constantly changing setups and approaches to his recording, toying with each song’s atmosphere and tone to keep it all from getting monotonous, especially when he’s retreading similar ground.
 Just compare the light, sole bass drum and electric-guitar-as-muted-trumpet bounce of “Graveyard” with “Wing Finger’s” loose, rhythmic banjo and “Rolling Thunder’s” haunting, nearly claustrophobic vocal mix.
-He’s not always so subtle in how he presents his songs — i.e. the pounding distortion of “Flower Gardens” or nuzzling synths of “Red Hot Drops”; the kind of stuff that pops out even on cursory listens – but, like Infiniheart, a great deal of this record’s appeal rests in its smallest details and touches, which can be as affecting as moments like “Dead End’s” operatic chorus, just way easier to miss.
+He’s not always so subtle in how he presents his songs – e.g. the pounding distortion of “Flower Gardens” or nuzzling synths of “Red Hot Drops,” the kind of stuff that pops out even on cursory listens – but, like Infiniheart, a great deal of this record’s appeal rests in its smallest details and touches, which can be as affecting as moments like “Dead End’s” operatic chorus, just way easier to miss.